icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 The errata sheets are printed differently (mimeograph rather than print), so not all print copies may have the errata.

+Another copy that I borrowed was the individual lectures separately stapled and collected in a box.
+It had errata sheets for some lectures, but they were missing for others.
+(I had to borrow it more than once, as there is too much to really study in a three-week loan.)

+Both copies that I borrowed were in good condition (they have not been used much in 70 years).

 ### Copyright Status

 The copyright status for this is ambiguous.
-The print copy that I borrowed through inter-library loan is not marked as copyrighted, nor are any of the individual lectures.
+Either print copy that I borrowed through inter-library loan is not marked as copyrighted, nor are any of the individual lectures.

 However, a librarian told me (paraphrased) that while they would like to make digital copies available, they do not have signed releases from all presenters and authors, so they were not able to do so.